Nico Hoerner Player Props: Cubs vs. Rays

 Nico Hoerner At The Plate

-- Hoerner has an OPS of .718, fueled by an OBP of .335 and a team-best slugging percentage of .383 this season.
+- Hoerner leads Chicago in slugging percentage (.396) thanks to 13 extra-base hits.

-- Among qualifying batters in baseball, he ranks 32nd in batting average, 81st in on-base percentage, and 118th in slugging.
+- Among qualified batters, he ranks 38th in batting average, while his on-base percentage ranks 85th and he is 109th in slugging.

-- Hoerner has driven home a run in 14 games this season (31.1%), including more than one RBI in 13.3% of his games and producing three or more of his team's runs on three occasions..
+- Hoerner has driven in a run in 15 games this season (32.6%), including six games with more than one RBI (13.0%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.